About the anus

 Some people with anal cancer do not have any of these risk factors.

 In its early stages, anal cancer often has no obvious symptoms.
-Some people may experience some of these symptoms:
+However, some people may experience the following:

-- blood or mucus in poo or on toilet paper
+- blood or mucus in faeces or on toilet paper

 - a lump near the edge of the anus